 We purposely called them routes rather than pathways.
 Some of the transitions in the multi-sector solar career routes imply enormous advances in skill, credentials, and education; they offer a birds-eye guide to affinity and potential.
 Consult with community colleges, workforce boards, apprenticeship councils, or regional training partnerships for career pathways that articulate the detailed intermediate sequences of work and learning — combined, where necessary or possible, with supportive services — entailed by the global routes plotted here.

 Why aren’t there more entry level jobs?

-Career routes in the solar industry don’t necessarily progress from the bottom to the top of the lattice.
+Career routes in the solar industry don’t necessarily progress from the bottom to the top of the map.
 Workers at mid- and advanced levels may enter the solar industry via lateral pathways that add solar training to a traditional occupation (e.g., electrician, lawyer, engineering technician).
 There are a number of groups doing excellent work to build bridges and on-ramps for low-skill, low-income workers seeking to enter solar career routes.
 In general, however, solar skill sets tend to be fairly advanced, requiring significant math, reading and technical competence.

 Shouldn't my job be located in a different sector or skill level?

 Probably.
 Many of these job titles could appear in more than one sector.
 Indeed, the very nature and scope of a given job may change depending on firm size and market segment (e.g. residential, commercial, industrial, or utility).
 A small-scale residential installer might also be doing assessment, sales, and system design.

 And some of these jobs, depending on the individual, the company, and the labor market, could appear in many positions up and down the skill axis.
 An electrician can practice at apprentice, journey, or master level; an engineer with a bachelor’s degree may be practicing at an "entry level" for her field; sales positions range from entry-level assistants to highly-skilled technical experts.